michelou/dotty-pandoc/docs/docs/internals/backend.md

 title: "Backend Internals"
 ---

-The code for the backend is split up by functionality and assembled in the object `GenBCode`.
+The code for the JVM backend is split up by functionality and assembled in `GenBCode.scala`.
+This file defines class `GenBCode`, the compiler phase.

 ```
-object GenBCode    --- [defines] -->        PlainClassBuilder       GenBCode also defines class BCodePhase, the compiler phase
+class GenBCodePipeline -[defines]-->        PlainClassBuilder
      |                                              |
  [extends]                                      [extends]
      |                                              |